MikeDP/ConfigManager/README.md

 Internally, ConfigManager uses JSON to store it's data.
 New attributes can be created as normal by simple assignment.
 If you try to assign a non-existent attribute to a variable with =, it will assign 'None' rather than generate an exception.
 You can use `CM.assign('attrb', DefaultValue)` to simultaneously create and assign an attribute - if it doesn't already exist (current value is None), the default value is used.
 Attributes can be any normal Python data type[^1] and all attributes are saved _except_ private ones (attributes starting with '_'), with the exception of `_comment`, which can be used as a _header_ for the saved config.
 [^1]: Any type from bool, str, bytes, int, float, complex, list, tuple, dict or set.

+`QTConfigManager` (QM) is a similar python class but extended to specifically persist/restore the values of QT5 GUI elements.
+This can be used to save/restore the complete state of GUI based applications between different runs, users etc.
+A simple list of the GUI item names is sufficient to identify the items to persist.
+## Notes:
+  1. Only widgets from one form can currently be saved automatically, though its quite feasible to save/restore widgets from other forms individually as additional QM.attributes.
+  1. Only QT5 (PyQT) framework is supported, though it should be relatively straightforwards to swap this for TKinter, WxPython or PyGObject support.
+  2. Only the most common QT5 widgets are currently supported, but others can be added as required.
 ## Example Usage
 Basic config file
 ```